Juan1ll0/es6-react-server-side-render/README.md

   ### pureWithRouter
   Simple App without any template engine, only React and react router.

+  Libs used:
+  - react-router

   ### withJade
   Easy App with Jade template engine at server.
-  Sends app state to client in a global variable
+  Sends app state to client in a global variable.
   > window.__APP_INITIAL_STATE__

+  Avalaible routes:
+  - / - Uses "User" as default name to render in template.
+  - /:name - Name to render in template.
+  - /:name/:number -  Name to render in template and number to initialize counter.

+  Libs used:
+  - Jade

   ### withJadeFlux
   App with Jade as template engine at server and Flux architecture.
   > window.__APP_INITIAL_STATE__

+  Libs used:
+  - React Router
+  - Jade
+  - Flux

 ## References: